savonet/book/workflow.md

 ```

 will look at all the files in the `playlists/` directory, which are supposed to
-be playlists, and, for each such file, will play it on a corresponding icecast
+be playlists, and, for each such file (we iterate over the list of files with
+`list.iter`), will play it on a corresponding icecast mountpoint.
+The point here
-mountpoint.
-The point here is that the number of source is not fixed in advance
+is that the number of source is not fixed in advance as in most scripts: there
-as in most scripts: there will be as many `playlist` and `output.icecast`
+will be as many `playlist` and `output.icecast` operators as there are
-operators as there are playlists!
+playlists!

 `source.shutdown`